 Connecting a Screen

-To generate a display URL for your output, click on the monitor button in the upper right corner or Tagboard Producer.
+To generate a display URL for your output, click on the 'Outputs' button in the upper right corner or Tagboard Producer.

 Name your screen (ie. studio main screen or center field display) then click on create display URL.
 This will automatically create a URL that you can copy & paste into another screen as your live output.